jexnator/starter-academic/content/post/2024/7/index.md

 ## How did I improve?
 I was able to expand my skills in the Terraform area.
 I now have a more detailed understanding of DNS administration, the different record types, SSL / TLS termination and generally deploying cloud resources via IaC.

-## What went wromg / will I do different from now?
+## What went wromg or will I do different from now?
 I failed at the presentation.
 I wasn't prepared enough, I read off too much, I couldn't get the topic across as intended, the use of the available media wasn't convincing and I couldn't impress with my body language.
 Next week I will look at these points again and come up with solutions/strategies that I can use to improve and progress personally in these areas.

 <br>